microsoft/vscode-docs/api/extension-guides/web-extensions.md

 ![Extensions view](images/web-extensions/extensions-view-item-disabled.png)

 Extensions with only declarative contributions (only `contributes`, no `main` or `browser`) can be web extensions.
-They can be installed and run in VS Code Web without any modifications by the extension author.
+They can be installed and run in VS Code for the Web without any modifications by the extension author.
 Examples of extensions with declarative contributions include themes, grammars, and snippets.

 Extensions can have both `browser` and `main` entry points in order to run in browser and in Node.js runtimes.
 The [Update existing extensions to Web extensions](#update_existing_extensions_to_web_extensions) section shows how to migrate an extension to work in both runtimes.